JasperZeroes/WhoGoFixAm/README.md

 # WhoGoFixAm - Community Skills Platform

-A React-based web application that connects community members for learning, teaching, and problem-solving.
+A React-based web application that connects community members for learning vocational skills, and connecting them with users who need their services in turn.

 ## Features